-Lana Whiskeyjack is an Arts Actionist and educator from Saddle Lake Cree Nation, Alberta, Canada.
+LANA WHISKEYJACK is a multidisciplinary treaty iskwew artist from Saddle Lake Cree Nation, Alberta, Canada.
 Lana began her artistic training as a toddler drawing on the blank empty walls of the many homes she lived in.
 She began her formal training at Red Deer College in the program of Art and Design, majoring in ceramics (1996).
-Later she focused on figurative sculpture at the University of Alberta (1999) and then traveled to France to study environmental sculpture at the Pont Aven School of Art (2000).
+Later she focused on figurative sculpture at the University of Alberta (1999) and then travelled to France to study environmental sculpture at the Pont Aven School of Art (2000).
 She returned to Canada to attend Carleton University in Ottawa where she first completed a B.A.
 (Honours) in Art and Culture (2004), majoring in Art History, and then an M.A. in Canadian Studies (2006), researching and writing on First Nations women and contemporary art.

-Lana recently completed her doctorate degree in iyiniw pimâtisiwin kiskeyihtamowin at University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills, the first owned and operated Indigenous educational centre in Canada, also a former Indian Residential School where two generations of her family attended.
-She is currently an assistant professor with the University of Alberta Faculty of Extension.
-Lana’s research, writing, and art explores the paradoxes of what it means to be nehiyawiskwew (a Cree woman) in a Western culture and society and how to reclaim/re-gather/remember ancestral medicine (sacredness & power).
+In 2017, Lana completed her doctorate degree in iyiniw pimâtisiwin kiskeyihtamowin at University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills, the first owned and operated Indigenous educational centre in Canada, also a former Indian Residential School where two generations of her family attended.
+She is currently an assistant professor with the University of Alberta Faculty of Arts in the Women’s and Gender Studies.
+Lana’s research, writing, and art explores the paradoxes of what it means to be an ayisîniw ôta askiskiy (a being of this land) reclaiming, re-gathering, and remembering our ancestral medicine (sacredness & power) in Canada.

-Born from the deep roots of her culture, history and ancestors, Lana’s art communicates passionately and expressively.
+Lana’s art communicates passionately and expressively the prayers of her ancestors.
 Her work can be dryly witty or soulfully beautiful, employing richly colourful mixed-media of acrylics, oils, earth, and found objects.
 While not shying away from difficult subjects, Lana’s art reflects the intrinsic beauty of the world around us; each piece is a product of deep thought and experience filtered through heart and emotion.

 Using film Beth seeks to communicate the richness and complexity of cultural-religious life in Canada and to examine the challenges multicultural coexistence presents to Canadians.
-Her prior experience in the discipline of Comparative Religious Studies allows her to bring an informed and sensitive perspective to her documentary film work and to effectively interpret the symbolic codes and spiritual sensibility of the individuals and communities she engages with.
-Beth’s documentary films include Unforgotten (2015); Brothers in the Buddha (2014), and Gently Whispering the Circle Back (2013), a companion piece to her recently completed film, Lana Gets Her Talk.
-As a socially engaged documentary filmmaker, Beth seeks to use the creative medium of film to build community in Canada.
+Her prior experience in the discipline of Comparative Religious Studies allows her to bring an informed and sensitive perspective to her film work and to effectively interpret the symbolic codes and spiritual sensibility of the individuals and communities she engages with.
+Beth’s documentary films include Unforgotten (2015); Brothers in the Buddha (2014), From a Light Within (2018) and Gently Whispering the Circle Back (2013), a companion piece to the Installation film, Lana Gets Her Talk.
+Beth recently completed her first dramatic short film, The Final Exam, in collaboration with Turkish-Canadian Filmmaker, Tobias Nicholas.
+As a socially engaged filmmaker, Beth seeks to use the creative medium of film to build community in Canada.

-Beth is also the lead in the development of Edmonton’s Gotta Minute Film Festival, a festival of one-minute silent short films co-produced by the Film and Video Arts Society of Alberta and Pattison Onestop.
-Gotta Minute is a Public Art festival that reaches its audience on Public Transit, in Public Libraries, and in other public spaces.
-Beth is dedicated to bringing media art to audiences from every walk of life; to brighten their days or give them cause to pause along the way.
+Beth is also Lead for Festival Development for Edmonton’s Gotta Minute Film Festival, a festival of one-minute silent short films co-produced by the Film and Video Arts Society of Alberta and Pattison Onestop.
+Gotta Minute is a Public Art festival that reaches its audience on public transit, in public libraries, and in other public spaces.
+Beth is dedicated to bringing media art to audiences from every walk of life.